sadhac/mcp-scan/README.md

 It then scans tool descriptions, both with local checks and by invoking Invariant Guardrailing via an API.
 For this, tool names and descriptions are shared with invariantlabs.ai.
 By using MCP-Scan, you agree to the invariantlabs.ai [terms of use](https://explorer.invariantlabs.ai/terms) and [privacy policy](https://invariantlabs.ai/privacy-policy).

 Invariant Labs is collecting data for security research purposes (only about tool descriptions and how they change over time, not your user data).
 Don't use MCP-scan if you don't want to share your tools.
-You can run MCP-scan locally by using the `--local-only` flag.
-This will only run local checks and will not invoke the Invariant Guardrailing API, however it will not provide as accurate results as it just runs a local LLM-based policy check.
-This option requires an `OPENAI_API_KEY` environment variable to be set.

 MCP-scan does not store or log any usage data, i.e. the contents and results of your MCP tool calls.